Perspectives on Civil Protective Orders in Domestic Violence Cases: The Rural and Urban Divide

+According to the study, every dollar spent on the protective order intervention produced $30.75 in avoided costs to society.
 The state of Kentucky saved about $85 million over a one-year period because of significant declines in abuse and violence.

 "The numbers are staggering," said Wise.
 "When she [Logan] broke it down to the cost benefit of having a protective order — it's amazing to see how much money we could save … right now in this economy, saving money and financial impact is something everyone wants to talk about."

 Although the study suggests that protective orders may be an effective tool for domestic violence prevention, it also suggests that more work is necessary for women to feel better protected.
 Specifically, the study suggests the following areas for improvement: